-Are you looking for government internships or entry-level government jobs.
+Are you looking for paid 2017 government internships?.
 There are local, state, national, and international governments along with education employment options.
 The federal government is made up of legislative, judicial, and executive branches, with most federal employees working for agencies within the executive branch and more than half of those jobs within the armed services.

 Give yourself an edge over your competition by experiencing a government internship.
 You learn a lot in school about the world, but it's a whole new ballgame when you have to go out and find a job in government or politics.
 Government internship programs for political science are offered in most large cities and towns throughout the United States, with obvious focus around state capitals and Washington, D.C.